 Bunny Chow – Price: $320NT

-I was personally recommended the Bunny Chow as my main course by the owner when asked her for something a little more on the exotic side to what most expats would be used to back home.
-In fact, this is a traditional South African dish, and it’s another one of their best sellers, so I thought why not!?
+I was recommended the Bunny Chow by Michel as I asked her for something a little more on the exotic side to what most expats would be used to back home.
+In fact, this is a traditional South African dish, and it’s another one of Mianto’s best sellers, so I thought why not!?

 They actually make the bread themselves with whole wheat and flax bread, so it tasted really fresh.
-The curry is Indian, bursting with taste and full of spices made for an interesting meal.
-It wasn’t that hot though, just a little more than mild, and it went well with the cold pickled carrot shredding you get as a side dish.
+The curry is Indian, bursting with taste and full of spices which made for an interesting meal.
+It wasn’t that hot though, just a tad more than mild which went well with the carrot-shredding side dish.
 My mouth is pretty sensitive when it comes to spicy food, so it hit the spot without scolding my tonsils.

-This dish comes a finger bowl of water as some customers prefer to wash the crumbs off their fingers after ripping and dipping the bread into the curry-filled bread.
+The dish includes a bowl of water to wash your fingers in after ripping and dipping the bread into the curry.
 I personally didn’t use it.

 Baked Lasagna – Price: $320NT

-We ordered the baked Lasagna as to see if you can really tell a difference between meat based and vegan.
+We ordered the baked Lasagna to see if you can really tell the difference between meat and vegan based foods.
 It took the longest to arrive as it needs 30 minutes to bake.
-They will politely remind you that upon ordering it.
-It’s made by layers of pasta with tomato based soy protein and cheese sauce, then they bake it.
+I found it thoughtful that the staff politely notified us about the wait upon ordering it.
+It’s made by layers of pasta with a tomato based soy protein and cheese sauce, then they bake it.

-As a first timer to the whole vegan experience, I was super impressed.
-I’d have to be pointed out that there was no meat products in the food at all thanks to the strong soy protein the chef uses to supplement the beef.
-Another thing to point out, which we were all shocked to discover was how filling it was, we almost couldn’t finish it!
+As a first timer to the whole vegan experience, I was super impressed by the food at Mianto.
+For instance, I’d have to be pointed out that there weren’t any meat products at all thanks to the strong soy protein used to supplement the beef.
+I was also shocked to discover how filling it was as we almost couldn’t finish it!

 Soy-based Vanilla Ice Cream – Price: $120NT & Raspberry Juice $85NT

-As for the dessert, we ordered the soy-based ice cream, and yes, there’s a face in it, which believe it or not, none of us actually noticed it at the time!
-Maybe because I was too quick to enjoy this naughty healthy treat! in fact, I actually preferred this dessert over the typical milk-based vanilla ice-cream we all know and love.
-I don’t think I’ve eaten anything as silky smooth as this, although it was more of a very thick cream than ice, it wasn’t very cold either.
+As for the dessert, we ordered the soy-based ice cream, and yes, there’s a face in it, and believe it or not, none of us actually noticed it at the time!
+Maybe because I was too quick to enjoy this naughty healthy treat!
+In fact, I actually preferred this dessert over the typical milk-based vanilla ice-cream we all know and love.
+What’s more, I don’t think I’ve ever eaten anything as smooth as this, although it was more of a thick cream than ice, it wasn’t cold either.

 I ordered a delicious raspberry juice which came free with my set meal.
 It was chilled and bursting with flavor, but not too sweet.
 As the desert was more of soft and subtle taste, the sweet juice really complimented it.